 Continuous security check in two phases

-The security audit of the StopCovid contact tracing app in France starts today as a private Bug Bounty programme with 20 European ethical hackers selected from the YesWeHack community.
+The security audit of the StopCovid contact tracing app in France starts today as a private Bug Bounty program with 20 European ethical hackers selected from the YesWeHack community.
 The app is to be launched in June.
 By debuting the bug bounty before the app’s official release, the consortium ensures StopCovid will provide the best possible security to its end users.
-Once the app is released, the Bug Bounty programme will go public—the vulnerability hunt will open to all ethical hackers, thus harnessing the combined efforts and insights of YesWeHack’s 15,000-plus strong community.
+Once the app is released, the Bug Bounty program will go public—the vulnerability hunt will open to all ethical hackers, thus harnessing the combined efforts and insights of YesWeHack’s 15,000-plus strong community.

 Every vulnerability will be reported through YesWeHack directly to the StopCovid project team.
 Each report contains both the specific detail of the vulnerability and suggestions for remediation to speed up fixing.